 Not all fonts include every symbol.
 You can refer to the AutoCAD Help system for a list of common drawing symbols, their Unicode values, and the fonts that support them.

 After selecting the characters you want to use (be sure they’re displayed in the Characters to copy field), choose Copy and close the Character Map.
 Then paste them where you want them to appear in the AutoCAD text.

 As you learned above, you can use the Character Map dialog box to find the Unicode string for a selected character.
 If you know the Unicode string, you can enter it, preceded by a backslash to insert a symbol without having to access the Character Map.
 As soon as you enter the last character in the Unicode string, AutoCAD converts it to the appropriate symbol.

 A primary benefit of Unicode is that it uses a universal coding system with a unique string for every character ensuring consistency regardless of platform, software, or language.
-Before Unicode was supported by AutoCAD, AutoCAD provided control codes for some of the most common drawing symbols including the diameter symbol.
+Before Unicode was supported by AutoCAD, control codes were used for some of the most common drawing symbols including the diameter symbol in AutoCAD.
 Those control codes are still supported by AutoCAD and can be used in single- and multi-line text.
-The control code for the diameter symbol is %%C. You may ask “Why not %%D?”
+The AutoCAD diameter symbol code is %%C. You may ask “Why not %%D?”
 Well, the equally popular Degree symbol gets that honor.
 Visit the AutoCAD Help for a list of additional control codes.

 Here’s a quick video demonstrating how to add the diameter symbol to a multileader using the control code.
 The same process works for any text and multiline text objects.